 You can broadly slot plugins into three categories.
 These categories are not watertight compartments, and there’ll likely be overlap between the categories, depending on the level of importance of the function to your website:-

 I. Must Have Free WordPress Plugins – You’ll find plugins that take care of security and backups in this category.
 No website can afford to ignore these functions or plugins.

 II.
 Plugins Important To Most WordPress Websites – These plugins improve your website’s speed, performance, or overall functioning.
 Your website can work just fine without these plugins.
 But if they are active on your website, they take care of many functions relevant to most websites.
 Depending on the relevance of these functions to your website, you can install plugins for these functions.

-For instance, if you are dependent on search engines to bring traffic to your website, you’ll surely need to install a plugin for search engine optimization.
+For instance, if you depend on search engines to bring traffic to your website, you’ll need to install a plugin for search engine optimization.
 If you’re an online store or a website for which fast loading time is vital, you may want plugins to speed up your site.
 The plugins in this category cover functions related to speed, website performance analysis, contact forms, social sharing, maintenance, spam management, mobile-friendly, and more.

 III.
-Plugins That Are Important To Specific Types of websites – This category includes plugins that are essential to specific types of websites.
+Plugins That Are Important To Specific Types of websites – This category includes plugins that are essential to specific websites.
 It depends on the nature of the website you run.
 For instance, Live Chat Plugins are important for a customer service website.

 Table of contents

 - Three Broad Categories of Plugins